kevinpatrickkent/GirlScoutCodingBadges/Cadette/DigitalGameDesign/README.md

 6) Start the tutorial at https://kaplayjs.com/docs/guides/creating_your_first_game/ and add commands to this main.js file.

-   Notes: -When the instructions ask you to load sprites, make sure you have them downloaded in your folder.
+   -When the instructions ask you to load sprites, make sure you have them downloaded in your folder.

-          -If you want to follow the tutorial exactly, then you need to make a folder called: sprites, in your KaplayTutorial folder and download the bean.png sprite to that folder
+   -If you want to follow the tutorial exactly, then you need to make a folder called: sprites, in your KaplayTutorial folder
+      and download the bean.png sprite to that folder

    -Whenever you get an error, try pressing F12 on the browser and looking at the error messages to troubleshoot